preethihena/Archile/readme.md

 # Website for Media Sharing-ARCHILE
 This is an Django based website which is developed by my team as part of our project in 5th semester engineering in Indian Institute of Information Technology, SriCity.

+Archile is a  platform where fellow students can share resources,study materials etc with their fellow students.It is named **Archile** as a short form for Arcade(Storage) of files .
+It also has the feature of discussion forum in it which helps students to pose questions and fellow students ,seniors or teachers can answer their queries.It is limited only to a particular institution for now.
+It takes in the terminology of youtube .
+Channels are nothing but subjects .
+Content present in channels are called posts.The users who subscribe the channel can access the content of the channel(subject).There are many other features like filtering the search results , editing channels etc. This is a very helpful platform as all the content(of all divisions) taught in your school  is digitally available right in your phone.
+Juniors can get guidance from their seniors and teachers.It also helps in improving contacts with the people who are diving in the same pool as them.

 ## Requirements